open-pisciculture/open-source-fish-farming-prototypes/gps-node/README.md

 The device will wait until it receives data from the GPS module before initiating the join procedure.
 If the GPS is not sending data, you can check for the following:
 - First, verify that the red led from the module is blinking.
 It may take a bit (~30 seconds or maybe more), so make sure to wait an appropiate amount of time.
 - Try using the device outside.
 The GPS module may have trouble receiving the signal indoors.
+- The GPS module integrates a voltage regulator.
+Make sure that the battery voltage is connected to the module and not the 3.3V output from the regulator.

 ## Additional